 As mentioned above, butter, specifically shea butter, plays a recurring role in Johnson’s practice.
 Made from the West African shea tree, the derived fat is used in everything from cooking to luxury cosmetics.
 Primarily, though, it protects and heals that which is sensitive, e g., skin.
 In Aspen’s stratospheric environment of privilege and landscape, there is one leveler, and that is the undiluted sun.
 This valley is, if nothing else, an interesting environment to contemplate sensitivity: cultural, socioeconomic, gender, racial and, yes, dermatological.

 Last summer, when speaking about his installation “No More Water” at Lismore Castle Arts in Ireland, Johnson explained his broader motives: “Art has a long story to tell, and I think it’s a really effective delivery system and tool for change.
 It’s a slower tool than others.
 More quiet than activism, but in the end, it gives us an opportunity to have a voice, and the amplification of one’s voice is something I’ve always been invested in.
 If I can quietly but intentionally amplify my voice with these works in spaces that are public, then I feel like I’ve left something that I can be proud of.”
 Perhaps this is an idea of utopia that Paepcke and Johnson were meant to share.

 Admission to the Aspen Art Museum is always free of charge.
 Johnson’s show, created in collaboration with the Museo Tamayo, will be on display July 4 to Nov.
 4 and then travels to Mexico City.
 (Also, don’t miss his feature film directorial debut, an adaptation of Richard Wright’s Native Son, streaming now on HBO.)

-Photography by Rashid Johnson
+Photography by: Photography by Rashid Johnson